jsiegenthaler/homebridge-eosstb/README.md

 * NL: Plugin backend logon failure: Failed to create session - check your eosstb username and password: 401 Unauthorized
 * CH: Plugin backend logon failure: Failed to create session - check your eosstb username and password: 401 Unauthorized
+* BE: The same is being reported

+As multiple countries are affected, I have updated the Important Notice in the plugin to apply to all countries.

 Initial investigations reveal that the change will need a large rewrite of the plugin.
-This may take some time.
+This may take some time, however as of 15.10.2022 I have managed to get the MQTT working again for CH.
+Stay tuned for alpha version coming soom.

-Please disable this plugin on your Homebridge until such time as I can issue a new version that works.
+You may wish to  disable this plugin on your Homebridge until such time as I can issue a new version that works.